aces/Loris/modules/dicom_archive/README.md

 configuration variables provide regular expressions to ensure that the DICOM has been properly anonymized.
 If at least one of these isn't matched, the Patient Name is displayed as "INVALID - HIDDEN".
+By default, when the regex is blank (such as in a default LORIS install), all patient names are shown.

 The `patientIDRegex` configuration has a similar purpose for the Patient ID column.